 Add the sugar and lemon juice, bring to the boil, then cook until the mixture reaches 104C/219F on a sugar thermometer.
 Stir the mixture often, as it can burn on the bottom.
 Towards the end of the cooking time the jam will bubble and plop, so be extra careful not to scald yourself as you stir it.

-Stir in the orange zest and glitter, then remove the jam from the heat.
+Stir in the orange zest and glitter (if using), then remove the jam from the heat.

 Spoon the jam into clean, hot jars and seal immediately.
 Leave a day to set before eating, if possible.